retypeapp/retype/readme.md

 ![](/static/retype-hero.png)

-Retype turns your Markdown `.md` files into a beautiful, fully-functional website.
-Write in plain Markdown, run one command, and you have a production-ready site you can host anywhere.
+Retype turns your Markdown files into a beautiful, production-ready website.
+No design work, no coding, no recurring fees, **and no vendor lock-in**.
+Write your content, run one command, and your site is ready to share.

-No coding is required and just one Markdown file, such as a `README.md`, will get you started.
+Host for free on [GitHub Pages](/hosting/github-pages.md), [Netlify](/hosting/netlify.md), or [Cloudflare](/hosting/cloudflare.md), or deploy to any web server you choose.
+Your content lives in plain Markdown files that you own and control, with no proprietary formats and no surprises.

+All you need is a single `.md` file.

 ## Get Started